When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 Counselors & MFTs - 3 NBCC hours are awarded for this course.

-Social Workers will receive 4 (Clinical Content) continuing education clock hours upon successfully completing this course.
+Social Workers participating in this course will receive 4 (clinical) continuing education clock hours upon successful course completion.
+Accreditations

 - Differentiate myths from facts related to youth suicide.